Grazing Days is a family-run farm in the community of St.-André-Avellin, Quebec.

 At Grazing Days Farm we raise our cows, chickens, and pigs in a way that's humane and respectful of animal well-being, rejuvenates our soils and aquifers, and builds stronger communities.

 Our cattle eat grass and live outside.
 Using different holistic grazing techniques, we mimic natural herd migration patterns with our cattle to give our livestock a steady supply of nutrient-dense grass and plenty of room to move around.
 This helps them grow and stay healthy, while increasing biodiversity on our farm and building carbon and nutrients in our soil—and it produces great-tasting and nutritious beef.
-Are cattle are exclusively grass-fed during the summer months, and we supplement their diet with hay (dried grass) and haylage (fermented grass) during the winter months.
+Our cattle are exclusively grass-fed during the summer months, and we supplement their diet with hay (dried grass) and haylage (fermented grass) during the winter months.

 Similarly, our pigs are pastured*: they live outside and they're free to roam and root through the soil.
 We move them from pasture to pasture to keep the animals clean and the soils healthy.
 This helps our pigs grow and stay healthy, while increasing biodiversity on our farm and building carbon and nutrients in our soil—and it produces great-tasting and nutritious pork.